revelrylabs/slush-revelry/README.md

   * Routes like `/jsonui/widgets/14` render the corresponding vars as JSON.
   * `POST /__RENDER__`: Send a JSON payload like `{"name": "widgets/show", "data": {"widget": {"id": 14}}}` to render HTML.
 (To use the server as a rendering service for another app.)

+To run the server and watch for changes, use `npm run dev`.

 ## Contributing to the generator

 Make your edits to the code, and run `npm test` to create and start a generated test app on port 8000.